Mulperi/angular-handbook/README.md

 ## Module

-Angular applications always have at least one module (root module).
-Modules can import other modules and declare components they are going to use.
+Angular applications are modular and always have at least one module (root module).
+Modules can import data from other modules and declare components they are going to use.
 Modules are classes with @NgModule() decorator and .module.ts file extension.

 If you have a large application, you can split features into modules and load them "lazily" - in other words: only when an user selects the feature.
 This greatly reduces your application's initial loading time.
 It is good practice to only load modules that are needed.